The Dark Reality of Betting Against QAnon

 Cage began scanning PredictIt for QAnon theories and betting against them.
 He’d look for anything weird—usually something like suspiciously high odds that a Democrat would be indicted.
 Then he researched to make sure he hadn’t missed something in the news cycle.
 “If I saw conspiracy-theory chatter in the comments section of Google News articles, that was a plus for me,” Cage said.

 When he couldn’t find any legitimate news on the bet, he’d dive into QAnon YouTube channels or message boards.
 If he determined that people were following a QAnon theory, he’d bet against them.
-Cage has made money every time QAnon has been wrong—which they have been on every bet he's made so far, he told me.
-He’s put about $800 in and made around $400 in profit.
+Cage has made money every time QAnon has been wrong—which they have been on every bet he’s made so far, he told me.
+He’s put about $800 in and made around $400 in profits.

 When Cage discovered what was going on, he suddenly had information most Americans didn’t have, a sort of real-time look at just how popular QAnon was becoming, down to the dollar.
 And now, the theory has expanded to a worldview: “It’s beyond Q at this point,” Cage said.
 QAnon believers swap conspiracy theories back and forth, welcoming people who are against vaccinations, people who believe the moon landing was faked, and people who follow just about every other conspiracy theory into their community.

-Trump’s embrace of bizarre conspiracy theories about voter fraud have had similar effects.
+Trump’s embrace of bizarre conspiracy theories about voter fraud has had similar effects.
 “It’s actually kind of alarming how delusional prediction markets are,” Nate Silver, founder of FiveThirtyEight, tweeted right after the election.
 “They give Trump a 12% chance of winning Nevada, a state that has been called for Biden and where he has a fairly large lead, and where there is no coup possibility since it’s run by Democrats.”

 As of mid November, PredictIt still gave Trump about a 15 percent chance of winning the presidential election, even though major networks had already declared Biden the president-elect days before.
 These bets might be related to QAnon, too: Believers were convinced that Trump would win the election and start making mass arrests of Democrats.
 Some QAnon believers might still be betting as though that were the case.